 Counsel are encouraged to cite, narrate, and quote freely within the body of the brief.
 However, if because of length a verbatim quotation is not included in the body of the brief, that portion of the transcript and others like it shall be compiled into an appendix to the brief to be placed at the end of the brief, following all signatures and certificates.
-Counsel should not attach the entire transcript as an appendix to support issues involving a directed verdict, sufficiency of the evidence, or the like.
+Counsel should not attach the entire transcript as an appendix to support issues it oven a lifety tradit; sufficiency of the evidence, or the like.

-The appendix should be prepared to be clear and readable, distinctly showing the transcript page or pages from which each passage is drawn.
-Counsel may reproduce transcript pages themselves, clearly indicating those portions to which attention is directed.
+The appendix from the prepared to receive and readable distinctly showing the transcript page or pages from which each passage is drawn.
+Course may reproduce transcript pages themselves, clearly indicating those portions to which attention is directed.
 The appendix should include a table of contents, showing the items contained in the appendix and the pages in the appendix where those items appear.
 The appendix shall be paginated separately from the text of the brief.
 For example: